| Problem | Cause | Correction |

 |

-- Fluid adjustment knob is turn too far
+Right or Left heavy spray pattern | - Fluid adjustment knob is turn too far

 - Atomisation air pressure is too high